lbalbi/big_data_datasets/README.md

 ## Section 3 - Limitations and Biases

 Collaborative KGs - Data is entered and maintained by editors who decide on the rules of content creation and management.
 Automated bots/web-scraping methods also enter data.
+Chance that some data may actually be contradicting because one of the two statements is incorrect.

 <br />